 What do you do when you're tired of staring at your computer screen and your brain grinds to a halt?
-Why you can get drunk at San Juan's very own hipster bar, Parcela.
+Why you can get drunk at San Juan's very own hipster bar: Parcela.
 I arrived at 4:30 to a completely empty restaurant and a closed kitchen, so I knocked back a couple of extravagantly priced and bitter cocktails, ate a microwaved overpriced pretzel with broken cheese sauce, and lectured the bartender about short ribs and collagen.
-After an hour and a half the kitchen opened, so I ordered the goat and homemade pasta.
+After an hour and a half, the kitchen opened, so I ordered the goat with homemade pasta.
 I was already full from my pretzel and booze, but I wanted to try the real food here.
 The goat pasta was delicious: tender goat, balanced tomato sauce, and chewy but light pasta.
 I felt like I was in Oakland or SF, stuck up hipster waiters with silly mustaches and all.

-Other meals included a medianoche sandwich (a ham and cheese sandwich with pickles, which I promptly removed) and a sweet and sour stewed chicken with beans and rice from a farmstead at the end of our adventure tour in the rainforest.
+Other meals included a medianoche sandwich (a ham and cheese sandwich with pickles, which I promptly removed) and a sweet and sour stewed chicken with beans and rice from a farmstead at the end of my adventure tour in the rainforest.

 Puerto Rico and I did not start off well with food at the Hacienda Don Jose, a place with an excellent and overpriced, crappy food, but things got better once I started looking past Yelp and Google maps.
 I inched closer to getting over my fear of dining alone but I will never give up my book or Kindle app on my phone and just enjoy my meal.
-I liked the laid back attitude toward service, something I always I enjoy when I leave the mainland United States.
+I liked the laid-back attitude toward service, something I always I enjoy when I leave the mainland United States.

 Puerto Rico offers a range of foods and more touristy places cater to vegetarian, vegan, and gluten-free diets.
 You can find sushi, Italian, Chinese, American, etc in the more touristed areas.
 Don't give up on mofongo if you try it at one place and hate it.
 And do not leave without drinking a cup of Puerto Rican coffee.